-Jake Gyllenhaal, Drew Barrymore (Scream), Patrick Swayze, Maggie Gyllenhaal, Noah Wyle, Jena Malone, and Mary McDonnell.
+The movie stars Jake Gyllenhaal, Drew Barrymore (Scream), Patrick Swayze, Maggie Gyllenhaal, Noah Wyle, Jena Malone, and Mary McDonnell.

-Budgeted with $4.5 million and filmed over the course of 28 days, it initially grossed just under $7.7 million worldwide.
+Budgeted with $4.5 million and filmed over the course of twenty-eight days, it initially grossed just under $7.7 million worldwide.
 The limited U.S. release of the film occurred during the month after the September 11 attacks.
 It was subsequently held back for almost a year for international release.
 Since then, the film has developed a large cult following, resulting in the release of a 20 minutes longer director’s cut.

 A 2009 sequel, S. Darko, focuses on Sam (Daveigh Chase), Donnie’s younger sister.
 Sam begins to have strange dreams that hint at a major catastrophe.